Common Basement Moisture Issues In South Jordan, UT

 • Not enough insulation

-Even in the absence of visible leaks, a high humidity basement can feel moist.
+Even in the absence of visible leaks, a high-humidity basement can feel moist.
 Condensation frequently accumulates on walls, windows, and pipes in basements.
 This may eventually damage stored items, insulation, and drywall.

 Mold And Mildew Growth In Basements

-how to fix basement moisture issues
+Mold growth on a basement requiring remediation and full knowledge on how to fix basement moisture issues

 Mold thrives in moist conditions.
 Basement mold issues often begin in areas with inadequate ventilation, such as under floors, behind walls, or in corners.
 Mold can affect indoor air quality and spreads swiftly in moist areas.